Contributing Documentation to the Scala project

 Please read this page, and the pages linked from this one, fully before contributing documentation.
 Many of the questions you have will be answered in these resources.
-If you have a question that isn’t answered, feel free to ask on the scala-internals Google group and then, please, submit a pull request with updated documentation reflecting that answer.
+If you have a question that isn’t answered, feel free to ask on the Scala Contributors mailing list and then, please, submit a pull request with updated documentation reflecting that answer.

 General requirements for documentation submissions include spell-checking all written language, ensuring code samples compile and run correctly, correct grammar, and clean formatting/layout of the documentation.